Sddilora/MinervaApi/README.md

 To use the API, clone this repo and run the **main.go** file.(After insert your key to the project) The API listens on port 8080 by default.
 To create a new topic, send a POST request to /topic with a JSON payload containing the topic title and author JWT.
 To create a new research, send a POST request to /topic/research with a JSON payload containing the research title, content, author jwt, contributor, and topic ID.
 ### Necessary Variables

-To run this project, you will need to add your firebase key json file to project's FireBase folder.
+To run this project, you will need to add your firebase key json file to project's api folder.

 `key.json`